Earthenmist/DecorTreasureHunt/README.md

 - **Blizzard Map Integration** - Uses the native WoW waypoint system with super tracking
 - **TomTom Support** - Optional integration with TomTom for enhanced waypoint functionality
 - **Smart Detection** - Automatically detects if you already have the quest active when logging in
+- **Fully Automated** - Automatically accepts and turns in the Decor Treasure Hunt quest
+- **Configurable** - Toggle auto-accept/turn-in via the Addon Compartment at your minimap
 - **Fully Localized** - Supports all WoW client languages

 ### How It Works

-1. Accept the "Decor Treasure Hunt" quest on your island
+1. Talk to the quest giver, the addon automatically accepts the "Decor Treasure Hunt" quest
 2. A waypoint is automatically created at the treasure location
-3. Follow the waypoint on your map and minimap to find the decoration
+3. Follow the waypoint on your map and minimap to find and dig up the decoration
-4. The waypoint is automatically removed when you complete or abandon the quest
+4. Click the treasure chest, the addon automatically turns in the quest

+**Don't like auto-accept/turn-in?** Click the Addon Compartment icon (the small number near your minimap) to disable this feature!

 ### Perfect For